planetfederal/workshops/workshops/geogig/doc/source/index.rst

 The following directories will be found inside of the workshop bundle:

 :file:`doc`
   The workshop documentation in HTML format.
+(This document.)

+:file:`data`
+  Data and other project files to be used in the workshop.

 :file:`software`
-  The software to be installed during the workshop.
+  The software to be installed prior to commencing the workshop.

-:file:`data`
-  Geospatial data to be used in the workshop.

-:file:`styles`
-  Style files to be used throughout the workshop.

 These directories should be placed on your desktop.

 Ready to Begin?
 ---------------